WTCB420/discordReportBot/README.md

 # discordReportBot
 This is a very shitty report bot that I threw together in a couple of days of my free time.
 Please don't actually use this.
 It's for a Discord server that is big enough to have a report bot because we outgrew Google Forms, but is not nearly big enough to invest the time or money into making a fully featured bot that isn't a mess.
 Anyone's free to use it because I really don't give a fuck, but please don't message me when it breaks.
 I'll probably update it for our needs.

+# Roadmap:
+- [x] Attachment support
+- [ ] Toggles for enabling attachments, dedicated report channel, and other things
+- [ ] Toggle attachment support on a question by question basis
+- [ ] Run checks on attachments
+- [ ] Put all sent messages in config.yaml

 # Prerequisite stuff
 - ## Create Discord Application
 I don't really want to host this for more people than me, so you'll need to create your own Discord application and use this python app to run it.